Brion atoms for classical types: Applications

 \subsection{Multiplicity-free orbit closures}

-It is interesting to identify when the $K$-orbit closure $Y_\gamma$ is \defn{multiplicy-free} in the sense that the map $d_\gamma(w) = 0$ for all $w \in \cABrion(\gamma)$.
+It is interesting to identify when the $K$-orbit closure $Y_\gamma$ is \defn{multiplicity-free} in the sense that the map $d_\gamma(w) = 0$ for all $w \in \cABrion(\gamma)$.
 (See \cite{Knutson2009} for an application of this property.)
 The following results give a classification of such orbit closures in classical type.

 \begin{proposition} Suppose $(G,K)$ is of classical type and $z \in \cI^G_K$.
 For the types AIII, BI, CII, DI, and DII that depend on parameters $p$ and $q$, define $k$ and $n$ as in Table~\ref{extended-brion-tbl}.
-Then: \ben \item[(a)] In types AII, AIII, CII, DIII, and DIV one has $d_z=0$ for all $z \in \cI^G_K$.
+Then: \ben \item[(a)] In types AII, AIII, CII, and DIII, one has $d_z=0$ for all $z \in \cI^G_K$.

 \item[(b)] In type AI, one has $d_z=0$ if and only if $z =1$.

 \item[(c)] In type BI one has $d_z=0$ if and only if $\neg(z)=k$ and $|z(i)| =i$ for all $i \in [n]$.

 \item[(d)] In type CI one has $d_z=0$ if and only if $\neg(z)\leq 1$ and $|z(i)| =i$ for all $i \in [n]$.